Jefferson-Bantawig/QuizTion-Quiz-Game/README.md

 >
 ![Black](assets/readme/black.png) <br>
 > ## Black
 > Accent color for ivory.
-Complements the overall color scheme of the website but does not standout. <br>
+Complements the overall color scheme of the website but does not stand out. <br>

 ![Engineering Orange](assets/readme/engineering-orange.png) <br>
 > ## Engineering Orange